invertase/react-native-firebase/docs/crashlytics/usage/installation/ios.md

 end
 ```

-## 2. iOS Additional Steps

-iOS requires additional steps in order to complete setup.
-View the [iOS Setup](crashlytics/ios-setup) documentation
-for more information.

-## 3. Update Pods & rebuild the project
+## 2. Update Pods & rebuild the project

 You may need to update your local Pods repository in order for the Pods to be installed in your project: